PINK de Thierry: Belgium, 1963–1971

-During her time in Brussels PINK was influenced by designer-artist Raphaël Opstaele, poet Marcel van Maele, poet and visual artist Marcel Broodthaers (in whose vernissage of his Musée d'Art Moderne, Département les Aigles she participated at his home in Brussels in 1968) and architect Jef de Groote.
+During her time in Brussels PINK was influenced by graphic designer and visual artist Raphaël Opstaele, poet Marcel van Maele, poet and visual artist Marcel Broodthaers (in whose vernissage of his Musée d'Art Moderne, Département des Aigles she participated at his home in Brussels) and architect Jef De Groote.

 In the autumn of 1968, the Laboratory of Theatrical Research at Louvain University commissioned André Desrameaux and PINK to create an experimental theatre piece.
 The resulting performance, Erektion, used text and vocalization by actors on a multi-level, wire-mesh stage over the audience.
 Erektion began a new art group, Mass Moving, which focused on art in public spaces.

-Participating in a performance artwork by James Lee Byars in the Wide White Space Gallery (Antwerp) in 1969 moved PINK toward the visual arts.
-Utrecht cultural deputy Jan Juffermans commissioned PINK, Opstaele and De Groote (who became Mass Moving) to create an outdoor event in the city center.
+Participating in a performance artwork by James Lee Byars in the Wide White Space Gallery in Antwerp in 1969 moved PINK toward the visual arts.
+Utrecht cultural alderman Jan Juffermans commissioned PINK, Opstaele and De Groote (who became Mass Moving) to create an outdoor event in the city center.
 The result, Motion (1969), was Mass Moving's first art intervention in an outdoor public space.
-A number of art-intervention projects on the scale of city life were created in public spaces in Europe, Africa and Japan.
+A number of intervention projects on the scale of city life were created in public spaces in Europe, Africa and Japan.
 In January 1976, at the end of the Sound Stream project, Mass Moving disbanded.

 Travels and return to the Netherlands, 1972–1980

-After Mass Moving's Ludic Environment Machine (L.E.M.) project for the Sonsbeek Buiten De Perken outdoor art festival in Arnhem and the Butterfly Project (Venice Biennale, 1972), PINK left Mass Moving and settled in the Netherlands.
+After Mass Moving's L.E.M. project for the Sonsbeek Buiten De Perken outdoor art festival in Arnhem and the Butterfly Project (Venice Biennale, 1972), PINK left Mass Moving and settled in the Netherlands.
 From 1972 to 1980, she worked on performance works with and for postgraduate students and professionals in a number of fields.

 During this period the artist traveled to West Africa to research local rituals, studied Japanese theater with Yoshi Oida at Peter Brook's Centre International de Recherche Théâtrale in Paris and witnessed ancient rituals by Motohisa Yamakage in Japan.